Fork me on GitHub

 • Shiro’s cryptographic utilities are wrappers around standard Java cryptography (JCA/JCE) and BouncyCastle libraries.

 • Algorithm Selection: Operators must choose appropriate algorithms.
 Avoid deprecated algorithms (MD5, SHA-1 for security purposes).
+Avoid weak algorithms for passwords (use Argon2 or BCrypt with appropriate work factors).

 • Key Management: Shiro does not provide key management infrastructure.
 Secure key storage and rotation is the operator’s responsibility.